TarekNabil/Variation-Collection/README.md

 # Variation Collection

-> Woocommerce Extension to add custom variation collection for each product variation.
+> WooCommerce Extension to add custom variation collection for each product variation.

 ### Prerequisites

-This Plugin requires Woocommerce to be installed and activated.
+This Plugin requires WooCommerce to be installed and activated.

-Requires at least: Woordpress 5.4.2 , Woocommerce 4.4
+Requires at least: Woordpress 5.4.2 , WooCommerce 4.4

-Tested up to: Wordpress 5.4.2 , Woocommerce 4.4
+Tested up to: Wordpress 5.4.2 , WooCommerce 4.4

 Requires PHP: 7.1